 Given that you do not have to carry much luggage, it is obviously better to use the Metro.
 It is very inexpensive and simple, with several departures.
 When you are on the Metro, search for a red ‘M’ with two directions: Letňany or Háje.
 To buy a ticket from the automatic machine next to the entrance to the Metro, you will require some Czech coins.
 Verify your ticket using the yellow machine before you take the stairs down to the train tracks.
-To reach Lesser Town or Old Town hotels, take the Háje-bound train to the stop at the Museum, and then change onto the green line (traveling to Dejvická), getting off at either Staroměstská or Můstek; the Old Town is straddled by both of these stops.
+To reach Lesser Town or Old Town hotels, take the Háje-bound train to the stop at the Museum, and then change onto the green line (travelling to Dejvická), getting off at either Staroměstská or Můstek; both of these stops straddle the Old Town.

 Strolling from the Hlavni Nadrazi Train Station to the Hotel you have Booked

 The majority of the Old Town hotels I listed are approximately a 20-30-minute stroll from the train station.
 Leave the station and head to a small park, stroll across the park, then walk across the road on the opposing side.
 Walk down Jeruzalémská street until you get to Jindřišská Tower & tram stop, stroll beneath a small archway, and then carry on partially to the right heading down Senovážná street.
 Once you reach the street’s end, you will notice the Powder Gate—this is the official Old Town entrance—on the left-hand side.
 As an alternative, the New Town Wenceslas Square is only around a ten-minute stroll—leave the station, walk across the park, then carry on walking on the left-hand side through Opletalova street.

 Reservation and Ticketing